Whitepaper: Risk Remediation Planning

-What is Vendor Tiering?
+What is vendor tiering?

 Vendor Tiering is a method of classifying vendors based on the level of security risk they introduce to an organization.
 The level of security criticality decreases with each subsequent level.